Dehydration

 Prevention

-Make sure your pet has access to clean water, that they have a plastic bowl and not metal.
+Make sure your pet has access to clean water, and that they have a plastic bowl and not metal.
 If you cannot leave them inside during the day then make sure they have access to shade at all times.
-Buy them a kiddie pool so that they can cool off when they need to, and for long hair dogs keep them groomed.
+Buy them a kiddie pool so that they can cool off when they need to, and for long-haired dogs keep them groomed.
 Never leave your pet in a hot car unattended.